bih/nexmo-developer/_documentation/stitch/concepts/conversations.md

 # Conversations

-A conversation is a shared core component that Nexmo APIs rely on.
-Conversations happen over multiple mediums and and can have associated Users through Memberships.
+A Conversation is a shared core component that Nexmo APIs rely on.
+Conversations happen over multiple mediums and can have associated Users through Memberships.

 The Conversation is key to understanding Stitch.
-In order for users to communicate, they must connect to a Conversation, at which point they become Members of that Conversation.
-A Conversation is capable of supporting chat, audio or video (which includes audio).
-For textual communication a Conversation can be thought of as chat room.
-Users can be invited to join a Conversation and they can leave a conversation.
+In order for Users to communicate, they must connect to a Conversation, at which point they become Members of that Conversation.
+A Conversation is capable of supporting text messaging, audio calls, or video calls (which includes audio).
+For text messaging a Conversation can be thought of as like a chat room.
+Users can be invited to join a Conversation and they can leave a Conversation.
 Users can also join multiple Conversations.

 ## Creating a Conversation

+Conversations can be created via the REST API, using one of the SDKs, or on the command line.

-You can create a Conversation via the command line:
+To create a Conversation via the command line:

 ``` shell
 $ nexmo conversation:create display_name="Nexmo Chat"
 ```

-Returns a unique ID for the Conversation:
+This returns a unique ID for the Conversation:

 ```
 CON-35663e9d-687f-4e5c-bd37-91837294bd76